-So if you take something like this, and let’s just say here at the top, here’s our convergent and here’s divergent, it doesn’t matter if you flip it the other way around.
-Let’s just say you have the extreme levels.
+You can take something like the following.
+Here’s our convergent and here’s divergent, it doesn’t matter if you flip it the other way around.
+Let’s say you have the extreme levels.

-And for you, you might actually be somewhere more in the middle so it could be somewhere over here, you don’t have to be the outlier all the way up here or down here, you can be somewhere in this range and still use your system, use your strategy and be ok.
+And for you, you might be somewhere more in the middle.
+You don’t have to be the outlier up here or down here, you can be somewhere in this range and still use your system, use your strategy and you'll be ok.

 Can you also have two systems or strategies?
-Yes you can, you can have two of these, so you can have a convergent ad a divergent strategy, so for example, on certain times you may use a convergent strategy, exceptionally convergent, very high frequency, very active in the markets.
+Yes, you can, you can have two of these.
+You can have a convergent ad a divergent approach.
+For example, on certain times you may use a convergent strategy, exceptionally convergent, very high frequency, very active in the markets.
 And then other times, you may be very divergent, or you can have multiple positions on.

 Make sure you understand what you’re doing

-For me I like to separate accounts, and that way it keeps things simple, but really, when you do this, you have to really make sure you’re understanding what you’re doing and when you do things, why you’re doing what you’re doing.
-I know that sounds like a mouthful but you have to really understand what’s going on beneath the surface and why you’re attacking something, why you’re doing a certain trade.
+I like to separate accounts.
+That way it keeps things simple, but really when you do this, you have to make sure you’re understanding what you’re doing.
+And when you do things, why you’re doing what you’re doing.
+I know that sounds like a mouthful, but you have to understand what’s going on beneath the surface.
+But not just that.
+You have to understand why you’re attacking something, why you’re making a specific trade.

 Here on a convergent strategy, when would I personally do this?
-So looking at myself, maybe you can mirror or reflect some ideas, and maybe it works for you, maybe it doesn’t.
+So looking at myself, maybe you can mirror or reflect some ideas, and maybe it works for you.
+Perhaps it doesn't.